tvheadend/tvheadend/docs/markdown/webui_general.md

 * Rows (in the grid) are multi-selectable, so you can carry out certain actions on more than one entry at the same time.
 So, for example, you can select multiple items by using ctrl+click on each entry or click, shift+click to select a range, or ctrl+A to select all.

 * To add an entry, click the *Add* button from the menu bar.
-You'll then see a dialog, or in some cases (where a list/split panel is used), a parameter panel.
+You'll then see a dialog, or in some cases - where a list/split panel is used - a parameter panel.
 You can now fill in the desired/required fields, the entry can then be saved (*Create/Save* button), applied (*Apply* button), or abandoned (*Cancel* button).

 * To edit a single entry in the grid, double click on the desired field/cell.
   It should now be editable.
 Once you've made your changes you can then save (*Save* button), apply (*Apply* button), or abandon (*Cancel* button).

   After a cell is changed, a small red flag or triangle will appear in the top-left corner to indicate that it has been changed.

   To change a check box or radio button, click once.

 * To edit multiple entries, select the desired entries (as explained above), and then press the *Edit* button - a dialog will be displayed.
 You can now make your changes to each field.
 These changes can then be kept (*Save* button), applied (*Apply* button), or abandoned (*Undo* button).
 Remember to tick the check box before each field when saving/applying, so that the changes are applied to all selected entries.

 * To delete entries, simply select the entry/entries and press the *Delete* button.